-How old do I need to be to work/volunteer at an Easter Seals Ontario camp?
+How old do I need to be to work/volunteer at an Easter Seals camp?

-An interest in working with children/youth.
-You do not have to have any experience working with children/youth who have special needs as Easter Seals Ontario provides extensive training in this area.
-All staff should be certified in CPR or First Aid before arriving at camp.
-Those applying for waterfront positions must be certified lifeguards with their NLS.
+You need an interest in or previous experience working with children/youth.
+You do not have to have any experience working with children/youth who have special needs as Easter Seals Ontario will provide you with the training you will require.
+All staff are to be certified in CPR or First Aid before their contracted start date.
+Those applying for waterfront positions must have a current NLS certificate.

 What will my responsibilities be at camp?

-Most staff members are either counsellors or program specialists.
-As a counsellor you will work as a member of a cabin team.
-There will be between 8 – 12 campers in a cabin group.
-Together your team will be responsible for getting to know your campers, overseeing their health and safety, solving camper problems and being a positive role model.
-Being a counsellor is one of the most challenging but rewarding jobs at camp.
+Most staff members are either counsellors or programming counsellors.
+As a Counsellor you will work as a member of a cabin team.
+There will be between 8 – 12 campers and 4 – 6 staff in each cabin group.
+Together your team will be responsible for providing all of the care for the camps, this can include; dressing, feeding, bathing, toileting and transferring, getting to know your campers, solving camper concerns and being a positive role model.
+Being a counsellor is one of the most rewarding, but potentially challenging, jobs at camp.

-Program Specialists are expected to plan and lead a specific camp program.
-There are four activity periods each day and you can run a program in all activity periods.
+Programming Counsellors are expected to plan and lead a specific camp program.
+There are four activity periods each day and you may run a program in all activity periods.
 When not programming, you will be assisting in your assigned camper cabin.
-All camp staff are involved in camper care.
-This includes feeding, dressing, bathing, toileting, and lifting.
+ALL camp staff are involved in camper care.

 Regardless of your position at camp, caring for someone else’s children is a big responsibility.
 Easter Seals Ontario requires the staff to be ready to accept the challenge that each day can present.